dansmyers/IntroToCS/Projects/2-Vignettes/2-Love_Letters.md

 Strachey began programming in the 1950s.
 He wrote a program to play checkers that may have been the first video game.
 He also created the first computer music program (it played "God Save the Queen").
 He went on to do pioneering work in a number of areas of computer science, including developing the concept of time-sharing in operating systems, which turned out to be a big deal.

 The Love Letter Algorithm dates from 1952.
-It was a program that could automatically compose love letters, for certain definitions of "love" and "letters".
+It was a program that could automatically compose love letters, for certain definitions of "love" and "letters", and perhaps the earliest example of computer-generated literature.
 [Wikipedia records the following example](https://en.wikipedia.org/wiki/Strachey_love_letter_algorithm),
 > Darling Sweetheart,
 >
 >You are my avid fellow feeling.
 My affection curiously clings to your passionate wish.
 My liking yearns for your heart.
 You are my wistful sympathy: my tender liking.